Tal500/sveltekit-legacy-demo/README.md

 More info are in the referenced PR.

+# Online Preview

+An online demonstration is available at https://sveltekit-legacy-demo.pages.dev/ .

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: